New World (2013 film)

-New World is the first entry in a planned trilogy.

 Plot

 Lee Ja-Sung (Lee Jung-jae) is an undercover police officer who has been working in Goldmoon International, South Korea's largest corporate crime syndicate.
 During his 8 years, he is constantly at risk of discovery.
 Chief Kang (Choi Min-sik) promises to reassign Ja-Sung to an overseas position in the police force, but he continually delays his promise.
 When Ja-Sung threatens to quit the police force, Chief Kang threatens to leak his true identity to the crime syndicate, which would ensure his painful death.

 The chairman of Goldmoon dies in an accident, and two men fight to succeed him.
 Jung Chung is backed by the Chinese-descended Northmoon clan.
 Lee Joong-gu is backed by the Jaebum faction.